A WORD FROM Dr Veronica…

 Whether you speak to a trusted friend or a licensed therapist, support is important!
 Overcoming shame is possible, we were never meant to live life on our own.

 If you read this and feel like guilt and shame are negatively affecting your life, reach out to Envision today!
-Every therapist at Envision is committed and passionate about facilitating healing for you and your loved ones.
+Every therapist at Envision actively pursues healing for you and your loved ones with commitment and passion.
 We are here for you – call today to get on the schedule!